Cash to the poor is good – but will they be able to access it safely from banks?

 Similar orders were passed later on, in some states at least, against the use of Aadhaar-based biometric authentication in the public distribution system.
 In Jharkhand, for instance, biometric authentication was discontinued and replaced with a simplified OTP system.
 However, it continues to be used with abandon by business correspondents.

-Removing Aadhaar-based biometric authentication from the public distribution system is not difficult.
+Removing biometric authentication from the public distribution system is not difficult.
 For one thing, it is not indispensable – the system can work without it.
 For another, the removal of biometric authentication does not cause any major inconvenience to users.
 For many of them, in fact, it is a liberation.

-The situation is very different with business correspondents since there is no obvious way for them to work without Aadhaar-based biometric authentication.
+The situation is very different with business correspondents since there is no obvious way for them to work without biometric authentication.
 Closing business correspondents altogether would cause serious inconvenience to many poor people.
 On the other hand, it seems hard to justify exposing them to risks that have been deemed unacceptable for government employees.

 Alternative systems